CrazyTrain2022/CrazyTrain2022/README.md

 Since the repository contains the project Crazyswarm as a submodule, this has to be recursively updated.
 To do this, use the command:

 **git submodule update --init --recursive**

+## License
+This project is owned by ISY, Department of Electrical Engineering at Linköping University